 Harrah is a tiny town located in the state of Washington.
 With a population of 576 people and just one neighborhood, Harrah is the 292nd largest community in Washington.

-When you are in Harrah, you'll notice that it is more blue-collar than most other communities in America.
-39.87% of Harrah’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Harrah is a blue-collar town, with 39.87% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Harrah is a town of service providers, farmers, fishers, or foresters, and professionals.
 There are especially a lot of people living in Harrah who work in farm management occupations (18.95%), management occupations (8.50%), and office and administrative support (7.19%).

 Being a small town, Harrah does not have a public transit system used by locals to get to and from work.